Mesrine (2008 film): Part 2

 The second film is about Mesrine's life from 1972 until 2 November 1979, the day of his death.
 The story starts back in 1972, with Mesrine returning to France after departing from Canada.
 He is now with Sylvie, who becomes his new girlfriend.
 He returns to Paris and commits more robberies.
 However, in March 1973, he is arrested after a successful heist, but as he is transferred to the courtroom, he requests to use the bathroom, and retrieves a pistol hidden in the toilet tank.
 He brandishes the gun in the court, forces the guards to uncuff him, and takes a judge hostage temporarily, while his apprentice, Michel, awaits, and the duo escapes.
 He returns to robberies with Michel, but his reckless behaviour (including robbing two banks at the same time) causes Michel to abandon Mesrine.
 After two months, French intelligence locates Mesrine's apartment, and Commissioner Broussard negotiates with Mesrine, who surrenders.
 He is brought to court and sentenced to 20 years in La Santé Prison.

 During his time in prison, he reunites with his daughter, after 12 years of absence, and she is also present when he pleads his case in court.
 He then writes a book about his life, which angers his lawyer, who states that his biography places him in a difficult position, since he confesses to everything in public, but he rebuffs it.
-He also meets François Besse, another convict and his solitary confinement neighbour, and hatches an escape plan; Besse smuggles pepper spray through a cookie box in prison (which can pass through the detectors since it's covered in aluminum foil), while Mesrine meets with his lawyer, who smuggles dual handguns in her briefcase.
+He also meets François Besse, another convict and his solitary confinement neighbour, and hatches an escape plan; Besse smuggles pepper spray through a cookie box in prison (which can pass through the detectors since it is covered in aluminum foil), while Mesrine meets with his lawyer, who smuggles dual handguns in her briefcase.
 Mesrine informs the guard to bring his case file from Besse's cell and Besse attacks and subdues the guards with the spray, Mesrine then attacking them as well.
 They take their uniforms, take another prisoner as a cover and head over the wall, where the prisoner is shot while trying to escape with them.
 They manage to get away.